Solar for Students Program is Expanding

 - Final inspection letter signed, once the installation is completed.

-- Signature of team members on the application, any other information that would be beneficial (ownership of building might be a factor in a few cases – is it urban space that is rented vs owned by the district, etc).
+- Signature of team members on the application, any other information that would be beneficial (ownership of building might be a factor, rented vs owned).

 Participating Schools and Organizations

 - T. Clay Wood Elementary School, Prince William County